 Guide Price £1,400,000

-Wellington House is an imposing and historically significant Grade II listed Georgian residence constructed in 1834.
-The property is believed to have been built for Henry Winchester, Lord Mayor of London, and the house takes its name from the Duke of Wellington, who is understood to have visited the property historically.
+Wellington House is an elegant and historically significant Grade II listed Georgian residence, constructed in 1834.
+Believed to have been built for Henry Winchester, Lord Mayor of London, and named after the Duke of Wellington - who is understood to have visited.
+The house represents a rare opportunity to acquire a fine home of both architectural and historical importance.

 Accommodation

-Arranged across the upper floors are five bedrooms and three bathrooms, including a generous principal bedroom created by combining two rooms.
-The bedroom accommodation is highly adaptable and could easily accommodate a variety of family requirements.
+The upper floors comprise five bedrooms and three bathrooms, including a generous principal bedroom created by combining two rooms.
+The bedroom arrangement is notably flexible, enabling a range of uses from guest accommodation to children’s rooms or further workspace, depending on requirements.

 Gardens and External Spaces

-The property is approached via a sweeping carriage driveway, in which a working fountain forms the centrepiece, creating an impressive first impression.
-There is parking for approximately six vehicles.
+The approach to Wellington House is truly impressive, with a sweeping carriage driveway leading to a working fountain that creates an elegant focal point and memorable first impression.
+Beyond, there is generous off-road parking for approximately six vehicles.

 Material Information Disclosure -